pocket-portal/zine/README.md

 ## Assembly
 (Taken from the [Zine Arranger Printing Instructions](https://html-classic.itch.zone/html/5825267-604447/ZineArranger/folding.html?q2ps))

-1. Once printed, keep sheets stacked in the order they printed.Lay the pile with the front cover at the top right.
+1. Once printed, keep sheets stacked in the order they printed.
+Lay the pile with the front cover (F) at the top right.

 2. Cut the entire pile in half horizontally.
 A guillotine paper cutter will make this proccess much easier, especially if you're printing multiple zines.

-3. Stack the top pile on top of the bottom.
+3. Stack the top pile (B | F) on top of the bottom.
 The front & back covers should be on top.
 Check the order of pages, making sure pages 14-15 and 42-43 follow each other.

 4. Fold the whole stack in half, left-to-right, along the line.
 Staple/bind the spine.

 ![Zine assembly illustration by Nash High for the Zine Arranger](https://i.imgur.com/QUZWc3g.png)